 - Add molasses and vanilla extract and mix to combine.
 You may need to scrape the bottom of the bowl with a spatula to ensure the molasses is incorporated and not just stuck to the bottom of the bowl.

-- While the mixer is running on low speed, add half the butter, followed by half the dry ingredients.
-Once incorporated, repeat with the second half of the butter and second half of the dry ingredients.
+- While the mixer is running on low speed, add half the melted butter, followed by half the dry ingredients.
+Once incorporated, repeat with the remaining melted butter and remaining dry ingredients.

 - Divide the batter evenly among the wells in madeleine pan.
-Each well in a standard-size madeleine pan should hold about 3 tablespoons batter.
+Each well in a standard-size madeleine pan should hold about 1.5 tablespoons batter (see note).

 - Bake 7-10 minutes, or until a toothpick inserted in the center of several of the madeleines comes out clean.
 The madeleines will also spring back after you touch them.
 Place the pan on a wire rack and allow the madeleines to cool completely before removing them from the pan.